silveirago/OpenMIDIStomper/README.md

 ### Components and Connections
 1. **Buttons:**
+   - Connect one terminal of each button in the first row to pin 15.
-   - Connect one terminal of each button to a digital pin on the Arduino.
+   - Connect one terminal of each button in the second row to pin 14.
+   - Connect the other terminal of the first button in each column to pin 21.
+   - Connect the other terminal of the second button in each column to pin 20.
+   - Connect the other terminal of the third button in each column to pin 19.
-   - Connect the other terminal to ground.
+   - Connect the other terminal of the fourth button in each column to pin 16.

 2. **Potentiometers:**
    - Connect the middle terminal of each potentiometer to an analog input pin on the Arduino.